 3. Use Percentile Values

-Observe the percentile values and define acceptance criteria based on that, keeping in mind that if you select the 90th percentile, you’re basically saying, “I don’t care if 10% of my users experience bad response times”.
+Observe the percentile values and define acceptance criteria based on that, keeping in mind that if you select the 90th percentile, you’re basically saying, “It’s acceptable that 10% of my users experience bad response times”.

 If you are interested in learning about the best continuous performance testing practices for improving your system’s performance, we invite you to read this article.

-Understanding metrics like server CPU usage, CPU capacity utilized, and even memory usage in certain cases can provide insights into how efficiently the system is processing requests.
+Understanding metrics like server CPU capacity utilized and memory usage in certain cases can provide insights into how efficiently the system is processing requests.

 What other considerations and performance issues do you have when analyzing performance testing metrics?
 Let us know!

-Looking for a free performance load-testing tool?
-Get to know JMeter DSL, one of the leading open-source performance testing tools for .NET developers.
+Looking for a Free Performance Load-testing Tool?
+Get to Know JMeter DSL, one of the leading open-source performance testing tools for Java and .NET developers.

 FAQs About Performance Testing Metrics